 Virtual Infrastructure: A Prime Target

-We caught up with Eric Chiu, president of HyTrust, a and virtual infrastructure control company, to get his views on VMware's security issue.
-He started out by telling us that virtualization is mainstream, with more than 50 percent of data centers now virtualized.
+We caught up with Eric Chiu, president of HyTrust, a cloud and virtual control company, to get his views on VMware's security issue.
+He started out by telling us that virtualization is mainstream, with more than 50 percent of centers now virtualized.

 "Because of this success, virtual infrastructure is a prime target for attack -- so the theft of VMware ESX source code, similar to RSA's breach last year, is no surprise," Chiu said.
 "Platform security for virtual infrastructure is a must -- without securing the virtual infrastructure, enterprises are leaving a huge area of their data center open to attack."

 No One Is Immune

 We also touched base with Mark Bower, data expert and vice president at Voltage Security, a data-centric security and simplified key management firm.
 He told us that although the details are sketchy, the attack once again shows that even the best-prepared companies can have risks from consequential third-party access to data out of their control.

 "The real pain for the industry in this case is less about counterfeit VMware instances, but the intimate knowledge attackers may now possess of possible vulnerabilities in a critical virtualization tool that is the foundation for many enterprise data centers, clouds and applications," Bower said.

 "Nobody should be assuming that security by obscurity is the way to protect critical data -- that's been the case since the 1800s.
 This incident again underpins the industry's critical and growing need to adopt a data-centric security approach -- so irrespective of where data may reside, even in vulnerable systems it stays protected until the moment it's needed.
 And in the attackers' hands, it's useless -- even if they know exactly how the container the data is in functions and can itself be compromised."

 Posted: 2012-04-27 @ 7:21pm PT